 I do still like to use fresh herbs every now and then, but I just buy them in little pots in supermarkets.
 However, I don’t know why (or is it because I’m that bad as a gardener?), but they always seem to wilt within 2 days from buying them.
 Which is sooo frustrating!
 So when I saw this simple little gadget, I almost jumped with excitement!
 Provided that it works like advertised, it would be a great – and useful – addition to my kitchen.
 Such a simple design, but so brilliant at the same time!

 From useful and ingenious to funny looking and massively overpriced.
-Unless you love your kitchen gadgets enough to justify buying your sponge a bed for mere $12, of course.
+Unless you love your kitchen gadgets enough to justify buying your sponge a bed, of course.
 Although, I can imagine this could be great to have if you don’t own a dishwasher but have children instead.
 I believe there’s a chance that they’d help you with the dishes much more willingly if the sponge resembled a fancy toy.
 Any volunteers to prove or bust this theory…?

 Chips!
 Or fries, if you’re on the other side of the ocean.
 Is there anyone who doesn’t like them?
 Now this gadget can easily be replaced with a simple knife, sure.
 But to me, cutting through potatoes is actually among one of the few kitchen activities I don’t like.
 Especially sweet potatoes which I always struggle with, immensely!
 If this gadget is sharp enough to cut through those (is it though?), it would be a total game changer!